-Dan Harris was named co-anchor of ABC News' weekend edition of "Good Morning America" in October 2010.
-He is also a correspondent for ABC News' broadcasts and platforms including "World News with Diane Sawyer," "Good Morning America," "Nightline," ABC News Digital and ABC News Radio, and for four years anchored "World News Sunday."
+Dan Harris was named co-anchor of ABC News' "Nightline" in October 2013.
+He is also co-anchor of the weekend edition of "Good Morning America," a position he has held since October 2010.
+As well, Harris files reports for "World News with Diane Sawyer," "Good Morning America," ABC News Digital and ABC News Radio.
+For four years, he anchored "World News Sunday."

 Harris joined ABC News in March 2000 and has covered many of the biggest stories in recent years.
-He has reported on the mass shootings in Newtown, Connecticut, Aurora, Colorado and Tucson, Arizona, and has covered natural disasters from Haiti to Myanmar to New Orleans.
-He has also reported on combat in Afghanistan, Israel, Gaza and the West Bank, and has made six visits to Iraq.
+He reported on the mass shootings in Newtown, Connecticut, Aurora, Colorado and Tucson, Arizona, and natural disasters from Haiti to Myanmar to New Orleans.
+He has also covered combat in Afghanistan, Israel, Gaza and the West Bank, and has made six visits to Iraq.

-Harris has made it a priority to report on the world's most vulnerable populations, producing stories about child slaves in Haiti, youths accused of witchcraft in the Congo and predatory pedophiles who travel from the U.S. to Cambodia.
+He has traveled around the globe for ABC News, embedding with an isolated Amazonian Indian tribe, questioning drug lords in the lawless slums of Rio, and confronting the head of Philip Morris International over the sale of cigarettes to Indonesian minors.
+Harris has made it a priority to shine a light on the world's most vulnerable populations, producing stories about child slaves in Haiti, youths accused of witchcraft in the Congo and predatory pedophiles who travel from the U.S. to Cambodia.
 He has also covered endangered animals from such diverse datelines as Namibia, Madagascar, Papua New Guinea and Nepal.

 Prior to joining ABC News, Harris was an anchor at New England Cable News (NECN), the largest regional cable news network in the country, from 1997 to 2000.
 Before that he was an anchor and political reporter at WCSH, an NBC affiliate in Portland, Maine, for two years.
 He began his broadcasting career as a reporter for WLBZ, the NBC affiliate in Bangor, Maine.